First of all, what the heck is elevator pitch and why do we need to do it?

 You can follow the previous four points perfectly, but if you miss the following point, your speech is of no use.
 Therefore, bring out a clear call to action, which, again, should briefly outline the ways in which the investor and the company can be beneficial to each other.

-This means you need to emphasise the activity you’re most interested in at the moment, for example. invitation to cooperation, phone number exchange, setting up a meeting, business card exchange, etc.
+This means you need to emphasize the activity you’re most interested in at the moment, for example. invitation to cooperation, phone number exchange, setting up a meeting, business card exchange, etc.

 Your speech may be perfect, but if you fail to answer the follow-up questions, your numbers are confusing, or your unpleasant personality comes out after a polished speech, there’s no hope of getting warm advice and support, not to mention funding.